mugwomp93/muOS_Customization/README.md

 <br>***These overlays are identical to the ones found in my [Garlic OS repository](https://github.com/mugwomp93/GarlicOS_Customization)***

-<br>This is the culmination of a couple of projects I've wanted to work on for a while: revisiting my first attempts at integer-scale Game Boy overlays and seeing if I could improve the default Game Boy palettes in Retroarch for my RG35XX Plus (which I've never been happy with).
+<br>This is the culmination of a couple of projects I've wanted to work on for a while: revisiting my first attempts at integer-scale Game Boy overlays and seeing if I could improve the default Game Boy palettes in Retroarch for my RG35XX Plus (which I've never been happy with - the screen is dark and colors are washed out).
 The result is these overlays, which use colored grids to tweak the appearances of the internal Gambatte Game Boy palettes.

 The final versions were a compromise of color, grid line visibility, and contrast within the constraints of the existing internal palettes (e.g., changing the overlay opacity affects also affects the color and contrast).
 As a result, I ended up creating some optional custom palettes to help improve the contrast and in some cases (DMG, GBL) further refine the color schemes.